ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 If the build ID method is used the debug info file’s name is computed from the build ID.
 GDB searches the global debug directories (typically /usr/lib/debug) for a .build- id/xx/yyyy.debug file, where xx are the first two hex characters of the build ID and yyyy are the rest of the build ID bit string in hex (actual build ID strings are 32 or more hex characters).

 Note that the build ID does not act as a checksum for the executable or debug info file.
-For more information on the build ID feature please refer to the GDB[^23] and GNU linker[^20] documentation.
+For more information on the build ID feature please refer to the GDB[^binutils-objcopy] and GNU linker[^binutils-ld] documentation.

 ## Contributors